Thank you for your response

-Prior to Finance Act 2017 base year for fixing CII was 1981 and Finance Act 2017 shifted base year from 1981 to 2001.
-Reason for shift of base year is considering the genuine hardship/difficulty that was placed on taxpayers in computing capital gain due to unavailability of relevant information for computation of FMV of assets as on 1 April 1981 which is more than 3 decades old.
+Prior to the Finance Act, 2017, the base year for fixing CII was 1981.
+The Finance Act, 2017 shifted the base year from 1981 to 2001.
+The reason for the shift is the genuine hardship/difficulty that was placed on taxpayers in computing capital gains due to the unavailability of relevant information for computation of FMV of assets as on 1 April 1981 which is more than 3 decades old.

-Though shift of base year is applicable to all capital assets, impact of the shift depends on the nature of asset and its appreciation in the value over a period of time.
-Long term capital gain would be less under base year 2001 if appreciation in price of asset is more than increase in CII between year of acquisition and 2001.
-Real estate owners who had acquired property prior to base year i.e., 2001 would probably benefit from shift in the base year because of high appreciation value of property.
+Though the shift of base year is applicable to all capital assets, the impact of the shift depends on the nature of the asset and its appreciation in value over a period of time.

 Let us understand the same with the help of an illustration:

-Mr A purchased capital asset for Rs 45 lacs in September 1990 sold the same for Rs 3 crores.
+Mr. A purchased capital asset for Rs.45 lakh in September 1990 and sold the same for Rs.3 crore.
 Let us analyze the impact of the change under the following 3 scenarios: